Find Parts by Vehicle

 Your engine needs a precise balance of air and fuel to run efficiently.
 The O2 sensor acts like the "nose" of your car's computer (ECU).
 It sniffs the exhaust fumes to determine if the engine is running "rich" (too much fuel) or "lean" (too much air).

 Without this data, your engine is flying blind.
 This directly impacts your wallet at the gas pump.
+But did you know not all sensors "sniff" the same way?
+From traditional Zirconia to modern Wideband A/F sensors, the technology varies greatly depending on your car's age and make.

 2. Upstream vs. Downstream: Knowing Which One to Buy